 Things to consider

 - If you incision breaks open, call your doctor.
 Your doctor may decide not to close it again with stitches.
 If that happens, your doctor will show you how to care for your incision a different way.
 This will likely involve the use of bandages to absorb the drainage that comes from the incision.
 The bandages will have to be changed frequently.
 The incision will heal in time, from inside out.
+People who have diabetes are at risk of wound care problems.
+This means wounds heal more slowly and require more care.

 - If your incision is red, this may be a sign of infection.
 Some redness is normal.
 However, call your doctor if the redness is increasing or if it spreads more than half an inch from the wound.
 Call your doctor if you see pus in the incision or if the incision is more than mildly tender or painful.
 Your doctor may ask you to apply an antibiotic ointment to the incision.
 This does not require a prescription.